johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-07-open-graph-sharing-previews-guide.md

 [![screenshot of a tweet where the image in the share preview card has been cropped making the title unreadable](../static/blog/2021-11-07-open-graph-sharing-previews-guide/screenshot-of-tweet-demonstrating-sharing-with-a-cropped-image.png)](https://twitter.com/AzureWeekly/status/1436733027489652743)

 Here the image is above the title and the description.
 More distressingly, the image has been cropped which renders the title slightly unreadable.
-To avoid this, we need to test thoroughly on all the platforms where we want to share our links to ensure the sharable preview looks acceptable.

 So whilst the mechanism for sharing is roughly standardised, the rendering is not.
-It's like the web in the year 2000.
+It's not dissimilar to the web in the year 2000.
 Back then, a single piece of HTML could be rendered in many different ways, depending upon the browser.
 The same statement is true now for Open Graph sharing.
 Sharing can look very different depending upon the platform which is displaying the preview.
+The only way to avoid this at present is to thoroughly on all the platforms where we want to share links; ensuring the sharable previews look acceptable.

+## Conclusion

+In this post we've understood what sharable previews are, how to add them to a website, how to test them and some of the rough edges to be aware of.